minoobeyzavi/A-Study-of-IPTV-Interactive-Services-and-Implementation-of-a-Typical-Service/README.md

 Every IPTV subscriber that avails of the e-mail service receives a unique e-mail address and a mailbox.
 The mailboxes are stored and managed on mail server gateways at the IPTV data center.
 These servers are connected to the Internet and also interface with the OBSS for billing purposes.
 The mail server gateway is a software program that runs on a mail server and links the IPTV network through a firewall to the public Internet.

+#### Caller ID for TVs

+This IPTV application allows consumers who have subscribed to a caller ID service through their telephone company to view caller information on the TV screen.
+In other words, when the phone rings a pop-up window appears on the television to notify the end user of the name and phone number of the incoming caller.

+Advanced versions of this IP application allow the simultaneous pop-up of caller ID windows on multiple PC’s and TV screens around the house.
+A high level overview of the two main components required to deploy a caller ID service on an IPTV network are shown in the figure below and explained in the following sections.
+An application server—This server is normally located in the IPTV data center and supports a wide range of telecommunication protocols.
+When a call arrives, the signal is routed to this server and a communication session is established with the IP set-top box.
+Additional functions of this application server range, from communicating with the back office provisioning and management systems to managing data transfer across the network.

+##### Components of an end-to-end caller ID IPTV application

+A client IPTVCD software application—the display of caller ID details on a TV requires the installation or activation of a specialized piece of software on the IPTVCD.
+This software module integrates with the IPTVCD operating system and is typically branded by the IPTV service provider.
+This application is responsible for ensuring that the name and number of the incoming caller appears on the subscriber’s TV screen.
+The caller ID application can also be used to display notifications of other types of incoming messaging services including voicemails, and text messages.
+The caller ID for TVs is an extremely popular application amongst IPTV subscribers and is one practical example of how converged services will have an impact on people’s lives in the years ahead.

 #### Weather Forecast

 Many IPTV network operators provide viewers with access to the weather forecasts information.
 IPTV based weather application is similar to weather applications that are designed to work on a PC but it is TV based.
 With this service you can have dynamic weather information right on your TV screen.
 This fun-to-use application provides current conditions and forecasts, as well as localized and accurate weather information for wherever in the world.
 More advanced versions might also provide the subscriber with, severe weather alerts for upcoming extreme weather conditions, updated each hour, including hourly forecasts and information for the next hours and days, animated radar and satellite images, videos, and even interactive weather maps.